Omi Salesforce Integration Company

 So the first step to successful integration would be clear placement of the objective.

 Each integration scenario will be unique, changing depending on business requirements.
-The process of integration needs to be accounted for when developing a long-term business strategy.
+The integration process needs to be accounted for when developing a long-term business strategy.

 The next point that needs to be discussed is identifying key integration points.
-The process of integration itself can be done in a very short period of time with little to no change in the original code, so the main priority would be choosing what exactly you want to integrate.
-The most common points of integration include accounts, contacts, item price, sales order, payments and so on.
+The process of integration itself can be done in a very short period with little to no change in the original code, so the main priority would be choosing what exactly you want to integrate.
+The most common points of integration include accounts, contacts, item prices, sales orders, payments, and so on.

 Why OMI?